clibs/clib/Readme.md

 ## Installation

 ```
-$ npm install -g visionmedia/cpm
+$ npm install -g clib
 ```

 ## About

-  Basically the lazy-man's copy / paste, promoting smaller C utilities, also serving as a nice way to discover these sort of libraries, from my experience they are scattered all over the web and discovery is relatively poor.
-The wiki [listing of packages](https://github.com/visionmedia/cpm/wiki/Packages) acts as the "registry" and populates the `cpm-search(1)` results.
+  Basically the lazy-man's copy / paste, promoting smaller C utilities, also serving as a nice way to discover these sort of libraries.
+From my experience they are scattered all over the web and discovery is relatively poor.
+The wiki [listing of packages](https://github.com/clibs/clib/wiki/Packages) acts as the "registry" and populates the `cpm-search(1)` results.

-  `cpm(1)` is not a package manager for an end-user experience, for example it currently has no concept of dependencies etc, you should use `cpm(1)` to fetch these files for you and check them into your repository, the end-user and contributors will not require `cpm(1)`.
+  You should use `clib(1)` to fetch these files for you and check them into your repository, the end-user and contributors should not require having `clib(1)` installed.

 ## Usage

 ```

-Usage: cpm [options] [command]
+Usage: clib [options] [command]

 Commands: